Brunni132/vdp16-samples/README.md

 	h: number; // height of sprite or tileset as a whole (pixels)
 	tw: number; // tile width (pixels) if it's a tileset
-	th: number; // tile height (pixels) if it's a tileset
-	tiles: number; // number of (used) tiles in the tileset
+	th: number; // tile height (pixels) if it's a tileset readonly tiles: number; // number of tiles in the tileset
 	hiColor: boolean; // whether it's a 8-bit-per-pixel tile (or 4-bit)
 	designPalette: string; // design palette name (can be overriden)